sighupio/furyctl/README.md

 ### 2. Download the modules

-Run `furyctl vendor` (within the same directory where your `Furyfile` is located) to download the modules.
+Run `furyctl distribution download` (within the same directory where your `Furyfile.yml` is located) to download the modules.

 `furyctl` will download all the packages in a `vendor/` directory.

 > 💡 **TIP**
 >
-> Use the `-H` flag in the `furyctl vendor` command to download using HTPP(S) instead of the default SSH.
+> Use the `-H` flag in the `furyctl distribution download` command to download using HTTP(S) instead of the default SSH.
 This is useful if you are in an environment that restricts the SSH traffic.

 ## Cluster creation